 After an investigation, the Legal Regulation Committee may direct trial counsel to seek a civil injunction by filing a petition with the Supreme Court or, in the alternative, offer the respondent an opportunity to enter into a written agreement to refrain from the conduct in question, to refund any fees collected, and to make restitution.
-The Legal Regulation Committee considered 7 unauthorized practice of law matters in 2022.
+The Legal Regulation Committee considered seven unauthorized practice of law matters in 2023.
 Additionally, trial counsel may institute contempt proceedings against a respondent that is engaged in the unauthorized practice of law.
 See C.R.C.P.
 238.

-In 2022, the Legal Regulation Committee took action on seven unauthorized practice of law matters, and one complaint was dismissed by Regulation Counsel, for a total of eight matters.
+In 2023, the Legal Regulation Committee took action on seven unauthorized practice of law matters of which three complaints were dismissed by Regulation Counsel.
 See Table J-2.